-It is reported, under the verse, And they ask you as to what they should spend ..., that Ibn 'Abbās said: ''Verily, some people from the companions, when they were told to spend in the way of Allāh, came to the Prophet and said: 'We do not know what this ''spending'' is which we have been ordered in our properties.
+It is reported, under the verse, And they ask you as to what they should spend ..., that Ibn 'Abbās said: "Verily, some people from the companions, when they were told to spend in the way of Allāh, came to the Prophet and said: 'We do not know what this "spending" is which we have been ordered in our properties.
 So, what should we spend from it?'
 Then Allāh revealed: and they ask you as to what they should spend.
-Say: 'Whatever can be spared' And before that, one used to spend his wealth until he no longer had anything left to give in alms, and until there remained no property to eat from.'' [ad-Durru 'l-manthūr]
+Say: 'Whatever can be spared' And before that, one used to spend his wealth until he no longer had anything left to give in alms, and until there remained no property to eat from.' [ad-Durru 'l-manthūr]

-It is narrated from Yaḥyā that he was told that Ma'ādh ibn-Jabal and Tha'labah came to the Messenger of Allāh and said: "O Messenger of Allāh!
+It is narrated from Yahyā that he was told that Ma'ādh ibn-Jabal and Tha'labah came to the Messenger of Allāh and said: "O Messenger of Allāh!
 Verily we have our servants and families; what, therefore, should we spend from our properties?"
 Then Allāh revealed: And they ask you as to what they should spend.
 Say: 'Whatever can be spared'" [ibid.]

-It is reported that aṣ-Ṣādiq (a.s.) said about the word 'afw (lash); which we have translated as ''whatever can be spared'' that 'afw is the middle (course). [ibid., al-'Ayyāshī]
+It is reported that as-Sādiq (a.s.) said about the word 'afw (العفوا); which we have translated as "whatever can be spared'' middle that ʻafw is the (course). [ibid., al-'Ayyāshī]

-And it is written that al-Bāqir (a.s.) and aṣ-Ṣādiq (a.s.) said that it is modicum, a sufficiency.
-And the tradition of Abū Basīr interprets it as frugality, thrift. [al-'Ayyāshī]
+And it is written that al-Bāqir (a.s.) and as-Sādiq (a.s.) said that it is modicum, a sufficiency.
+And the tradition of Abū Basīr interprets it as frugality, thrift. [al-' $Ayy\bar{a}sh\bar{i}$]

-It is reported from as-Sadiq (a.s.) about the verse: And they who when they spend, are neither extravagant nor parsimonious, and (keep) between these the just mean (25:67) that he said: "This (stage) is after this stage; it is the middle." [ibid]
+It is reported from as-Sādiq (a.s.) about the verse: And they who when they spend, are neither extravagant nor parsimonious, and (keep) between these the just mean (25:67) that he said: "This (stage) is after this stage; it is the middle."

-al-Bāqir (a.s.) said: '' 'afw (العفو)) is what is in excess of the maintenance of the year.''
+[ibid] العفو) al-Bāgir (a.s.) said: 'afw what of the maintenance of is is in the excess year.'
 [Majma'u 'l-bayān]